winkleramy/Firewise/README.md

 # Mount Bache+ Firewise Community

 Hello, Neighbors!
-We are working to form a Firewise community and need your help.

-_To skip directly to complete community risk assessment survey for your property before September 30, click [here](https://forms.gle/Gf8wEL79A22A5UAR8)_
+We are close to submitting our application to be an NFPA-recognized Firewise community.
+We will periodically update this document to reflect our current status.
+Thank you for your interest in Firewise!

 ## Why Join Firewise